'Safer Kentucky Act': What's in the controversial anti-crime bill?

 Reach reporter Hannah Pinski at @hpinski@courier-journal.com or follow her on X, formerly known as Twitter, at @hannahpinski.

-This article originally appeared on Louisville Courier Journal: Safer Kentucky Act, House Bill 5, provisions include fentanyl,homeless
+This article originally appeared on Cincinnati Enquirer: Safer Kentucky Act provisions include fentanyl, homeless